 Liver and Kidney Protection

-Overdose with analgesic acetaminophen (paracetamol) results in hepatic necrosis due to formation of highly toxic byproduct (N-acetyl-p-benzoquinone imine – NAPQI) which is metabolised from acetaminophen via cytochrome P-450 pathway .
-Glutathione detoxifies NAPQI but under overdose conditions glutathione stores are depleted .
+Overdose with analgesic acetaminophen (paracetamol) results in hepatic necrosis due to the formation of highly toxic byproduct (N-acetyl-p-benzoquinone imine – NAPQI) which is metabolised from acetaminophen via cytochrome P-450 pathway .
+Glutathione detoxifies NAPQI but under overdose conditions, glutathione stores are depleted .
 As mentioned before, N-acetylcysteine enhances glutathione stores and thus acts as an antidote to acetaminophen poisoning .
 Alcohol abusers may be at higher risk of liver damage due to acetaminophen overdose as it has been shown that alcoholics are glutathione deficient .